 Access control model

-An access control model is a structured framework within Identity & Access Management (IAM) that governs how subjects—such as users, applications, or processes—are authorized or denied interaction with objects like data, systems, or network resources.
-This foundational security control establishes policies and mechanisms for enforcing permissions, ensuring that only authenticated and authorized entities can perform specific actions based on factors such as organizational roles, assigned attributes, or clearance levels.
+An access control model is a structured framework within Identity & Access Management (IAM) that defines how subjects — such as users, applications, or processes — are granted or denied permission to interact with objects like data, systems, or network resources.
+It establishes the policies, rules, and mechanisms that govern authorization decisions, ensuring that only authenticated and properly authorized entities can perform specific actions.
+Common examples include Role-Based Access Control (RBAC), Attribute-Based Access Control (ABAC), Mandatory Access Control (MAC), and Discretionary Access Control (DAC), each applying different criteria such as organizational roles, user attributes, or security clearance levels to determine access rights.

-By systematically defining who can access what and under what conditions, access control models are essential for implementing core security principles including least privilege and separation of duties.
-Common implementations include Role-Based Access Control (RBAC), Attribute-Based Access Control (ABAC), and Mandatory Access Control (MAC).
-An effective model minimizes vulnerabilities, enhances data confidentiality, integrity, and availability, streamlines compliance efforts, and maintains a consistent security posture across an organization's digital infrastructure.
+By systematically defining who can access what and under which conditions, access control models are essential for enforcing core security principles like least privilege and separation of duties.
+An effective model minimizes the attack surface, protects data confidentiality, integrity, and availability, and supports regulatory compliance.
+It provides a consistent, auditable approach to authorization across an organization's digital environment, helping prevent unauthorized access, data breaches, and information disclosure.